Cost of Virtual Receptionist: Complete Pricing Guide for 2026

 Traditional Hiring: What a Full-Time Receptionist Really Costs

 According to Bureau of Labor Statistics data, the median annual salary for a receptionist is $36,920.
-That's about $17.75 per hour.
-Sounds manageable, right?
+But that $37K is just the starting point:

 • Base salary: $37,000